 Customer Service goes well beyond just after sales.
 It’s about directly, as well as indirectly, servicing the customer as they progress through the various stages.

 One of the frameworks available for us to map these various direct and indirect touch points and then plan for delivering an effective Customer Service is Customer Journey Maps.
-A Customer Journey Map (CJM) looks at mapping out the total customer experience across all touchpoints between the customer and your organization, right from initial contact, through purchasing, after sales support, and hopefully onto renewal / repurchase.
+A Customer Journey Map (CJM) looks at mapping out the total customer experience across all touchpoints between the customer and your organization, right from initial contact, through purchasing, after-sales support, and hopefully onto renewal/repurchase.

 Unlike traditional marketing funnels which are linear in nature, CJM’s are not.
 A customer can jump from one phase to another, based on a number of factors.
 They will interact with some touch-points and miss others entirely.
 It is important to understand the different moments of impact a customer could have when engaging with your brand and products, and then set those customers up to succeed through education, communication, and discovery

-Benefits using Customer Journey Map
+Benefits of using Customer Journey Map

 Prioritize your business goals to align with what where your Customers are facing maximum friction.
 Decide whether its Marketing or Customer Service you need to focus on.